 As an exception, as required by IFRIC 10 Interim Financial Reporting and Impairment, an impairment loss recognised in an interim period in respect of goodwill is not permitted to be reversed in the subsequent annual financial statements, even if the recoverable amount has increased after the end of the interim period.
-In addition, for insurance entities that meet certain criteria and have not yet adopted IFRS 9 and have continued to apply the requirements of IAS 39 (see section 6.2.14), the impairment of an equity investment classified as Available-for-Sale is not permitted subsequently to be reversed through profit or loss, with a credit entry arising from any recovery in value being recorded in other comprehensive income.
-These prohibitions are not permitted to be applied by analogy to any other transactions or events (see section 6.2.14).
+This prohibition is not permitted to be applied by analogy to any other transactions or events (see section 6.2.14).

-For quarterly reporters year-to-date measurements may involve changes in estimated amounts reported in prior interim periods of the current financial year.
+For half-yearly reporters year-to-date measurements may involve changes in estimated amounts reported in prior interim periods of the current financial year.
 The principles for recognising assets, liabilities, income, and expenses for interim periods are the same as in annual financial statements.
 Costs that do not qualify for capitalisation at the end of an interim period, for example, cannot be deferred on the basis that the relevant criteria will be met at a later date.
 A liability on the other hand must represent an existing obligation at the reporting date.
-For example, if a levy within the scope of IFRIC 21 is triggered upon the occurrence of a minimum amount of sales, a liability would not be recognised in an interim period unless that threshold is reached, regardless of whether the entity expects to breach the threshold in the full annual reporting period.
+For example, if a levy within the scope of IFRIC 21 Levies is triggered upon the occurrence of a minimum amount of sales, a liability would not be recognised in an interim period unless that threshold is reached, regardless of whether the entity expects to breach the threshold in the full annual reporting period.